2007 Honda CBR1000RR

 – Denso injectors with lightweight valving for faster reaction time and 12 holes per injector improve atomization of fuel mixture for optimum combustion efficiency and power.

 – Auto-enriching system is integrated into programmed fuel injection (PGM-FI) module, eliminating the need for a manual choke.

 – Forged aluminum pistons with moly surface treatment for reduced friction.

 – Aluminum composite cylinder sleeves are high-pressure-formed from sintered aluminum powder impregnated with ceramic and graphite.
 The lightweight composite sleeves provide better wear resistance and superior heat dissipation compared to conventional sleeves.

-– Electronic ECU provides two digital 3-D fuel injection maps for each cylinder and two digital 3-D ignition maps for cylinder pairs, creating ideal fuel mixture and spark advance settings for superb rideability.
+– ECU provides two digital 3-D fuel-injection maps for each cylinder and two digital 3-D ignition maps for cylinder pairs, creating ideal fuel mixture and spark advance settings for superb rideability.

-– Newly designed ram-air system allows higher volume of cool air to the 8.35-liter airbox for linear power delivery and incredible engine performance.
+– Ram-air system allows high volume of cool air to the 8.35-liter airbox for linear power delivery and incredible engine performance.

 – Stainless steel four-into-two-into-one center-up exhaust with twin outlets and titanium core increases lean angle and reduces wind drag.

 – Liquid-cooled aluminum oil cooler is lightweight and efficient.